web-apply/Credit-Card-Generator/README.md

 * **Perfect Passage: Unrestricted Universal Access.**
     Your journeys, whether across continents or cosmic vistas, are orchestrated with **flawless precision and supreme comfort**.
 Every transition is a seamless experience, ensuring your access to any point in the universe is both immediate and luxurious.
 This promises **unending delight** in your boundless exploration.

-The **Superhighness World Elite** is, therefore, the **definitive instrument for absolute satisfaction**.
+The **SuperHighness World Elite** is, therefore, the **definitive instrument for absolute satisfaction**.
 It embodies autonomy without effort, luxury without complexity, and peace without compromise, ensuring your existence is a continuous testament to unparalleled fulfillment.

 ## AVOID, AVOID AND AVOID THESE CREDIT CARD COMPANIES FOR YOUR LIFE TO BE PEACEFUL